open-mmlab/mmagic/docs/en/advanced_guides/models/customize_models.md

         pass
 ```

-## Define your own network architectures

 This is the part we need to be careful.
 We need to add the following line to `mmedit/models/backbones/__init__.py` to use the defined backbone.

 ```python
 from .basicvsr_net import BasicVSRNet
 ```

-## Specification in Configuration File

 Given the above model, the specification in the configuration file is straightforward.
 We see that the argument `type` is just the name of the backbone, and other arguments correspond to that in the backbone.